aimhigherweb/iec_website/content/blog/looking-after-your-eyes-while-working-from-home.md

 Recently, computer vision syndrome has emerged as a term that describes a group of eye and vision related problems resulting from poor visual hygiene when using a computer.
 It affects <b>50-90% of computer users</b>, with common symptoms including eye strain, blurred vision, double vision, headaches and dry eyes.<sup>1</sup>

 We've put some information together on how to improve your visual hygiene, so computer vision syndrome doesn't affect your day-to-day life.
-If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to <a href="https://www.innovativeeyecare.com.au/contact/">book an appointment</a> at either our Adelaide or Woodville practices.</p></div>
+If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to <a href="https://www.innovativeeyecare.com.au/contact/">book an appointment</a> at either our Adelaide or Henley Beach practices.</p></div>

 ###### Working distance